pulp/pulpcore/docs/installation/storage.rst

 3. In that same way, add your Amazon S3 configuration settings to ``AWS_ACCESS_KEY_ID``, ``AWS_SECRET_ACCESS_KEY``, and ``AWS_STORAGE_BUCKET_NAME``.
 For more S3 configuration options, see the `django-storages documents <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html>`_.

-4. Set the ``MEDIA_ROOT`` configuration option.
-This will be the path in your bucket that Pulp will use.
-If you want Pulp to create its folders in the top level of the bucket, an empty string is acceptable.

   Here is an example configuration that will use a bucket called ``pulp3`` that is hosted in region ``eu-central-1``::